 I think that's entirely fair.
 We must be transparent; the Central Student Council recently asked this of us as well.
-To be quite specific: the UvA is participating in three projects funded by the Netherlands Organisation for Scientific Research (NWO), and Shell is one of the partners in the consortium because they are contributing to the research.
-All three projects involve research aimed at sustainability and the environment.
+To be quite specific: the UvA is participating in four projects funded by the Netherlands Organisation for Scientific Research (NWO), and Shell is one of the partners in the consortium because they are contributing to the research.
+All four projects involve research aimed at sustainability and the environment.
 The first study focuses on reducing the impact of the greenhouse gas methane on our environment.
 The second deals with measuring devices that have potential applications in medicine and other areas.
 The third is about purifying brackish water.
 There is also a large nationwide consortium, headed by TU/e, UU and RUG, that conducts research into sustainable chemistry, and the UvA participates in that consortium, too.

 No, and maybe it's a good idea to be clear about what we don't do.
 Under no circumstances does the UvA take part in research that promotes the use of fossil fuels.
 We also do not receive money from Shell for academic conferences, to pay for our researchers to travel, or for grants/scholarships/etc. We do not accept sponsorships from the fossil fuel industry.

 We control our own research agenda, and it focuses on the transition to sustainable energy.
 I share staff and students’ concerns with regard to the climate, as does everyone who has read the IPCC report.
 As a university, as a public institution, we have a special responsibility – a duty to lead by example.
 It is vital that we make a collective effort to reduce our shared footprint.
 To that end, we adopted a comprehensive sustainability policy several years ago: we strive to promote sustainability by means of our research and education and have set clear targets in connection with reducing our own ecological footprint.
 Shell has no influence on this; the UvA and other universities always conduct their research on their own terms.
 Academic freedom and integrity must never be up for discussion.